NebulousLabs/Sia/doc/Developers.md

 locking schemes.
 As will everything else, anything unusual or convention breaking should have a comment.

-Non-exported functions should not do any locking, unless they have a special prefix to the name (explained below).
+Non-exported functions should not do any locking unless they are named with the proper prefix (see [Function Prefixes](#function-prefixes)).
 The responsibility for thread-safety comes from the exported functions which call the non-exported functions.
 Maintaining this convention minimizes developer overhead when working with complex objects.

-Functions prefixed `threaded` (example `threadedMine`) are meant to be called in their own goroutine (`go threadedMine()`) and will manage their own thread-safety.

 Error Handling
 --------------